 In an ideal world, every landlord would be able to go with their cheapest available buy to let mortgage rate; however, sometimes time isn’t necessarily on your side.
-Consultant Mortgage Broker, Glenn Franklin-Jones, explains when you may need to consider more than just costs.
+Consultant Mortgage Broker, Ashley Jones, explains when you may need to consider more than just costs.

 Before we get to look at the impact of cost and time, you will need to assess several other criteria to build the foundations of your mortgage requirements: